spacemule/LXDesktop/README.md

 # Setup

 Make sure LXD is properly installed and configured.
 If your system uses firewalld, check the LXD documentation to ensure networking works smoothly.
 I initially got this working under Ubuntu 20.04, but I've since switched to OpenSUSE Leap 15.2.
-The current configuration is tested there.
+The current configuration will be tested there.
+I haven't gotten around to it yet.

 To get started, set up an LXD container with a desktop environment, e.g.: